Cold sores vs. canker sores—Oral sex risks?

-Although it is more likely that the sores that develop in your mouth are canker sores, you may not be able to tell the difference between a canker sore and a cold sore by sight.
-If you're unsure, it's wise to treat your sore as though it is a herpes sore and contagious.
-It’s usually a good idea for any partner who currently has sores to abstain from having sex until they have completely healed.
-However, herpes can be transmitted when a sore is not present through viral shedding.
-When engaging in sexual activity, it might be best for you and your partner to use safer sex methods every time you have sex (oral or otherwise).
-These can include using a male or female condom, a dam, or other barriers that completely cover the areas with sores to help reduce the chances of transmission of the herpes virus or any other sexually transmitted infections (STIs).
+Telling the difference between a canker sore and a cold sore by sight can be difficult.
+If you're unsure, it may be helpful to treat future sores as though they are herpes sores, which are contagious.
+If your partner has unknown mouth sores, abstaining from sex involving the mouth until it has healed completely can reduce the risk of transmission.
+However, herpes can still be transmitted when a sore isn't present through viral shedding.
+When engaging in sexual activity, using safer sex methods every time you have sex (oral or otherwise) can reduce the risk of transmission of sexually transmitted infections (STIs).
+These can include using an internal or external condom, a dental dam, or other barriers that completely cover areas with sores to help reduce the chances of transmission of the herpes virus or other STIs.

 Originally published Sep 05, 1996